5 Hemp clothing benefits (for you, your planet and your business)

 Hemp vs. cotton:

-Note that ‘Cotton’ does not appear on this list.
-In fact, a SINGLE cotton t-shirt uses a whopping 9464 Litres of water to be grown and manufactured.
-Inorganic cotton production is one of the most ecologically damaging processes in the world; using 16% of the world's insecticides and $2 Billion in pesticides each year.
-Each 1 tonne of conventional cotton fibre produces 1.8 tonnes of CO2e.
-By comparison, hemp’s impact on the environment is minimal, as it requires less land, less water and no pesticides, only takes a few months to mature, can be planted in the same soil repetitively for up to 20 years and can even restore the soil it is grown within.
+Note that 'Cotton' does not appear on our organic list.
+A single cotton t-shirt uses a whopping 9,464 litres of water to be grown and manufactured.
+Inorganic cotton production is one of the most ecologically damaging processes in the world; using 16% of the world's insecticides and $2 billion in pesticides each year.
+By comparison, hemp's impact on the environment is minimal — it requires less land, less water and no pesticides, only takes a few months to mature, and can even restore the soil it is grown within.

-It also generates less waste and is more durable than most other fabrics (more on that soon),
+It also generates less waste and is more durable than most other fabrics.

 2. Buying Hemp Fabric supports the organic clothing industry.